 Why you should meditate in order to improve your lucid dream experience?

-Here’s the most important part: Meditation and lucid dreaming are sharing many common features.
+Furthermore, meditation and lucid dreaming are sharing many common features.

 Both involve higher states of awareness, and both of them require high focus, self-awareness, good memory, visualization skills.

-Meditation Benefits for lucid dreaming
+Meditation benefits for lucid dreaming

 1) Meditators sleep much better